trussworks/terraform-aws-ses-domain/README.md

-Configures a domain hosted on Route53 to work with AWS Simple Email Service (SES)
+Configures a domain hosted on Route53 to work with AWS Simple Email Service (SES).

 ## Prerequisites